IBM/Deploy-a-Cloud-Native-Application-that-uses-Generative-AI/README.md

 Note: Make sure all secrets have been added to your Secrets Manager instance before moving on.

-7. Back in the IBM Cloud Shell, set up External Secrets Operator in your ROKS cluster.
-Create a YAML file with the following content to install the External Secrets Manager.
+8. Back in the IBM Cloud Shell, set up External Secrets Operator in your ROKS cluster with the following content to install the External Secrets Manager.
 ```
 echo '
 apiVersion: v1